What Is The Sound Of Burning Wood Called?

 Then there’s hissing—the sound that seems to whisper from the fire’s depths.
 It’s subtler, almost like background noise, but it’s there.
 The hiss comes into play when the wood is too wet to burn efficiently.

-See also What Is The Technical Term For Wood Burning?
+See also What Is Wood Burning Called?

 Moisture and Hissing